 - Exercise & Strength Training: Exercise, particularly strength training has a positive impact on hormone balance in the body.
-In addition women tend to do better by changing up their exercise routine during their cycle.
-When testosterone levels are high (days 1-14 of your cycle) focus on more power lifting exercises, while testosterone levels are lower (days 20-28 of your cycle) during your cycle focus on less intense exercises such as yoga/pilates.
+In addition, women tend to do better by changing their exercise routines during their cycles.
+When testosterone levels are high (days 1-14 of your cycle) focus on more powerlifting exercises, while testosterone levels are lower (days 20-28 of your cycle) during your cycle focus on less intense exercises such as yoga/pilates.

 - Detoxification: Estrogen is metabolized in the liver and you can make sure that you properly metabolize estrogen by ensuring proper liver function.
 Conditions such as fatty liver disease from being overweight may cause liver damage and result in impaired detoxification pathways.
 Make sure you optimize liver function if you are dealing with estrogen dominance with these tips.

 - Check Other Hormones: We already know that thyroid hormone is important in sex hormone balance but other hormones may also contribute to various medical conditions.
 If you suffer from estrogen dominance make sure to test for these hormones: Testosterone, insulin, thyroid function, and leptin.

 - Avoid synthetic hormones: If you are taking birth control medications or synthetic hormones you may find significant improvement by discontinuing these medications (providing it’s safe to do so).
 Synthetic medications are NOT bio-identical and may cause problems with normal hormone metabolism and even shut down or slow down normal hormone production.
 Discuss this with your physician before you stop any medication.

 Over to you